FRRouting/frr/doc/user/bgp.rst

    `import vpn` and `export vpn` statements for the two VRF's involved.
    The CLI will disallow attempts to configure incompatible leaking modes.

-.. clicmd:: no import vrf VRFNAME

-   Disables automatic leaking from vrf VRFNAME to the current VRF using the VPN RIB as intermediary.

 .. _bgp-evpn: